linode/docs/docs/guides/tools-reference/tools/how-to-find-files-with-fd-command/index.md

     apk add fd

 {{< note >}}
 The `fd` command can also be installed on macOS using Homebrew.
 Use the command `brew install fd`.
-For instructions on downloading, installing, and using Homebrew, see [*the Homebrew webpage*](https://brew.sh/).
+For instructions on downloading, installing, and using Homebrew, see the [Homebrew webpage](https://brew.sh/).
 {{< /note >}}

 ## How to Use fd

-The `fd` command is very useful on its own, but can be made even more useful by adding regular expressions and command options.
+The `fd` command is very useful on its own but can be made even more useful by adding regular expressions and command options.

 To see all of the available flags and options, along with usage instructions, use `fd -h`.
 The `fd --help` command provides even more detail about each option.